JJWallis/tip-calculator/README.md

 ### Continued development

-I look forward to learning about other ways to validate numbers in Javascript, since the most common method `Number.isNaN()` can sometimes incorrectly compare data types and return an incorrect boolean result.
+I look forward to learning about other ways to validate numbers in Javascript, since the most common method `Number.isNaN()` only attempts to compare a value if the value is of a number type.

 ## Author